Migrating Your App to Amazon Underground

 Fulfill the item to the customer.

 Amazon encourages you to update the icons and strings for your IAP items for Amazon Underground to emphasize to users that they are now receiving these items for free.
 This helps to communicate to your users the value of those items that they are now receiving for free.
-See App Design Modification Requirements and Guidelines for Amazon Underground for more additional suggestions.
+See [App Design Modification Requirements and Guidelines for Amazon Underground][underground/app-design-and-modification-requirements-and-guidelines-for-amazon-underground] for more additional suggestions.

 Mobile Ads API